Gentleman Jack Gallagher: Other media

 Gallagher made his WWE video game debut as a playable character in WWE 2K18, and makes an appearance in both WWE 2K19 and WWE 2K20.

-Gallagher regularly appeared on Austin Creed's YouTube channel UpUpDownDown, under the moniker 'Swagatha Christie'.
-In May 2019, Gallagher defeated Sarath Ton, Aka Pro Wrestler Mikaze, in a game of UFC 3 to win Mikaze's UpUpDownDown Championship.
-Gallagher lost the title to Kofi Kingston in a game of Mortal Kombat 3.

-2014 sexual misconduct allegation
+2014 sexual misconduct allegations

-On 19 June 2020, a 2014 sexual misconduct allegation was made public as part of the Speaking Out movement.
-Claffey was released from WWE the same day.
-He has not wrestled a match since.
+On 19 June 2020, a 2014 sexual misconduct allegation made against Claffey was made public as part of the Speaking Out movement; the victim alleged that several other women had been affected by Claffey.
+He was released from WWE the same day, having accepted responsibility for the incident during a dialogue with management.
+Claffey has not wrestled a match since.

-On 5 October 2020, Claffey issued a statement in which he claimed that he did not remember the incident but wished to take responsibility and offered an apology for any wrongdoing.
-This, Claffey states, is what began the dialogue with WWE management leading to his release.
-He also claimed that the allegation was an "isolated incident".
+On 5 October 2020, Claffey issued a statement regarding the incident and the events which led to his release from WWE.